Why is AFBI using encryption for sending disease test reports?

 In the first instance, please make sure that you add our domain (*@afbini.gov.uk) to your whitelist or safe senders email list to stop the emails being rejected by your firewall or sent to spam folders.

-Should you have any difficulties installing the encryption software or opening encrypted reports, please contact our IT Helpdesk on 028 9025 5664.
+Should you have any IT-related difficulties installing the encryption software or opening encrypted reports, please email: Encryption.Support@afbini.gov.uk.

 Please note, AFBI can only provide full support for operating systems that are still maintained by their developer.
 Operating systems which have reached end of life (such as Windows XP or iOS 5) will be supported on a “best endeavours” basis only.